gulakov/debatesynergy.com/README.md

 DebateSynergy.com source code is open and free for improvements from the high school and college debate community, so that users can make custom plugins and suggest feature improvements under the Issues tab.
-Built with Node.js and MongoDB, using CRUD requests to store user's files for online research in db and socket.io to livestream debate rounds, as the user scrolls speech, to the room of opposing debaters.
+Built with Node.js and MongoDB, using jQuery & Bootstrap interface to format user's research files and manage files with a filetree, and  using socket.io to livestream debate rounds to the room, as the user scrolls speech.

 ```